stolostron/compute-operator/README.md

 # Using
 ## Import a user cluster into controller cluster
 1. Create and enter a new compute workspace in kcp.
-Compute workspace is the workspace where APIExport(schema) is created and user registers cluster.
+The Compute workspace is any workspace bound to the compute-apis APIExport where the user registers clusters.

 2. Create an APIBinding to the compute-apis APIExport